SteveHawk/Simple-Terminal-Animation/README.md

 ```

 The string within the quotes is the path to your SVG file.
 Here I put it in `$HUGO_SITE/svg/A_MYSTERY_STORY.svg`, you can choose other places you prefer.
 Remember that the SVG file doesn’t necessarily have to be copied to `$HUGO_SITE/public` when building, because it is directly injected into the page html.

+One last thing, the generated SVG file has a fixed width.
+You can change the `width="***"` attribute to a percentage in the first line of the file.